-Torronsuo National Park is the closest national park to where I grew up and I have visited it many times since it was opened in 1990.
+Torronsuo National Park is the closest national park to where I grew up and I have visited it many times.
 It is one of my favorite locations to go for a walk on the duckboards and I like to go cross-country skiing on the bog in the winters.
 I have my secret spots for cranberry picking and I occasionally like to climb to one of its birdwatching towers at Kiljamo.

 On a good winter during the months of January-March Torronsuo might have up to 45 kilometers of tracks for cross-country skiing.
 I recall one full moon skiing trip when I was young, around 8 years old.
 My parents took me to this trip organized by Suomen Latu, the outdoor association of Finland.
 It was all so exciting because we packed some snacks with us and went there in the evening, in the dark.
 We had some flashlights but there was a full moon guiding the way.
 I had been told that it was a 10 km trip and there was a big bonfire at the end of the first 5 km leg.
 I was a avid skier but it was a long trip for my age.
 I was looking forward to the bonfire from the beginning of the journey.
 Skiing in the forest was familiar to me and I was used to small hills, but the bog surprised me as it was totally flat.
 I got bored pretty early on.
 Because we were skiing in the dark, it felt like we were not making any progress at all.
 I don’t know how I ever got back home from there, but I remember being happy seeing the bonfire!

 That delightful skiing trip memory has not kept me away from Torronsuo.
 In fact, I was there again last week, enjoying the fresh autumn air.